 If you’d rather have it shipped to you, try searching “print” instead of “printable.”

-I’ve definitely decked my home out with a fair share of Etsy prints, but one of my favorite sources for obscure face prints is Society6.
+Society 6.
+I’ve definitely decked my home out in its fair share of Etsy prints, but one of my favorite sources for face prints is Society6.

-Typing “abstract face” into the Society6 search bar will yield nearly 80 options [including animals for the win], but to cut to the chase, here are the artists I routinely peruse:
+Typing “abstract face” into the Society6 search bar will yield nearly 80 options, but to cut to the chase, here are the artists I browse: